shellscape/postcss-values-parser/docs/Numeric.md

 Type: `String`<br>

 The unit of the numeric figure, if one was used.
-Valid units are: `%, ch, cm, em, ex, in, mm, pc, pt, px, rem, vh, vmax, vmin, vw`.
+For dimensions, this contains the unit (e.g., `px`, `em`, `rem`).
+For percentages, this contains `%`.
+For plain numbers, this is an empty string.
+Valid units include: `%, ch, cm, em, ex, in, mm, pc, pt, px, rem, vh, vmax, vmin, vw`.

 ### `value`

 Type: `String`<br>

-A `String` representation of the numeric figure, without unit.
+A `String` representation of the numeric figure.
+For dimensions, this contains only the numeric value without the unit.
+For plain numbers, this contains only the numeric value.
+For percentages, this contains the numeric value followed by the `%` symbol.

 ## Example Values